 Fall Adventures Up North in Minnesota

-Grand Rapids is an Up North destination in Minnesota where you can find a lot of fall adventures.
+Grand Rapids is a rural Up North destination in Minnesota where you can find a lot of safe social distance adventures.
 An easy drive via Hwy 2 from east and west and Hwy 169 via south and north.
 Grand Rapids is close enough to be convenient and far enough away to provide a real escape.
-Head north this fall to find adventure as well as relaxation.
+Blaze new trails in Grand Rapids, Minnesota this fall to find adventure as well as relaxation.

 Grand Rapids has over a million public acres to access for outdoor recreation.
 These forests surrounding Grand Rapids are mixed with deciduous and coniferous trees.
 This makes our area beautiful in the fall with mixed fall color foliage.
 From the red maples to the golden tamaracks the colors are stunning hues of reds, orange, yellow and brown.
-Our lodging properties are all situated within minutes of Minnesota’s forest areas.
-The Grand Rapids Minnesota Resorts, Grand Rapids Bed & Breakfast, and Grand Rapids Lakehome Rentals are tucked among wooded and forest and lake areas.
-The Grand Rapids Hotel/Motels and Grand Rapids Vacation Rentals are all conveniently located within the city limits and walking distance of places to eat, drink and enjoy nightlife.
-All of these properties are well kept and landscaped with Minnesota native plants.
-If you are looking for a place to park your camper, we also have Grand Rapids Area Campgrounds that are all located among hardwoods and pine trees.
+Check out the Grand Rapids, MN Area Lodging properties that are all situated within minutes of Minnesota’s forest areas.

 Grand Rapids has over 2,000 miles of trails, 1,400 area lakes and over 1 million public accessible forest land to enjoy outdoor adventures on.